Cavenfish/autogamess/README.md

       for csv file format.
   initial_coords_dict: dictionary [Optional]
-      This should be a dictionary with the key being the specie and the value being a list that of its inital coordinates.
+      This should be a dictionary with the key being the specie and the value being a list that of its initial coordinates.
   title: string [Optional]
       A directory string (including the final `/`) that will be used as the head of project directory tree.